nonamejeff/dolphin/README.md

      after authentication (e.g. `https://yourdomain.com/callback`)
    - `FLASK_SECRET_KEY` – any random secret string

+The login flow now forces Spotify to display the account selection dialog every time.
+This allows you to easily switch between Spotify accounts after logging out of the app.

 If you encounter the error `INVALID_CLIENT: Invalid redirect URI`, the redirect URI from the login request did not match any of the URIs listed in your Spotify application.
 Ensure `SPOTIPY_REDIRECT_URI` matches exactly and that it is